 - Statistical category must be historical, otherwise EventError will be sent.

 - Ever Growing time profile MUST not be used with the reset-based notification, otherwise EventError will be sent for such request.

 - Statistical category must be float-valued.
 Below is the list of supported float-valued categories:

 - JavaCategory (historical only)

 When requesting statistics, clients also specify how often they expect updates on the statistical values.
-Stat Server, in both regular and restricted cluster mode, sends updates for Historical and Current statistics using one of the following notification modes:
+Stat Server sends updates for Historical and Current statistics using one of the following notification modes:

 - ChangesBased – Stat Server reports the current value whenever a statistical value changes.
 For time-related statistics, Stat Server reports the current value whenever a statistical value changes and with the specified notification frequency.
 Starting with Stat Server release 8.5.102, for Sliding time profile the notification frequency is replaced with the length of the slide (but not of the window); updates are sent upon slide shift, and also upon change (exceeding the insensitivity).

 - TimeBased – Stat Server reports the current value at the specified notification frequency (for example, every two seconds).
 Starting with Stat Server release 8.5.102, for Sliding time profile the notification frequency is replaced with the length of the slide (but not of the window); updates are sent only upon slide shift (taking insensitivity into account); the first timer will fire at some point before the time of the specified notification frequency.
 Starting with release 184.108.40.206, Stat Server uses the notification frequency or sliding window length (not the size of the slide), whichever is smaller, to provide current values of requested statistics to clients.